LXRz1/my_snakemake_homework/README.md

 Additionally, you need to configure the `config.yaml` file by replace the absolute paths for the required software or databases.

-These are the paths that must be modified in the config.yaml file：
+These are the paths that must be modified in the `config.yaml`：

 | Path                  | Description                                |
 |-----------------------|--------------------------------------------|